 There are other membrane soft shell fabrics which work well too.

 Unfortunately cheaper, plastic non-breathable over trousers aren’t a great everyday choice.
-Lightweight waterproof (designed for active wear e.g. running, cycling or hiking) over trousers are excellent to carry when snow is forecast or if it’s windy.
+Lightweight waterproof overtrousers (designed for active wear, think running, cycling or hiking) are great to have in your rucsac when snow is forecast or if it’s windy.
 Carrying waterproof over trousers, in case of bad weather or as a light extra layer, is recommended on more remote day tours such as the Ski Safaris.

 Hat, gloves/mitts, buff

 These are essentials.
-We lose a lot of heat through our heads so wearing a hat keeps us warm and is also one of the quickest ways to regulate our temperature.
+We lose a lot of heat through our heads so wearing a hat keeps us warm.
+This is also one of the quickest ways to regulate our temperature.
 A hat stuffs into a pocket so you can adjust your temperature without needing to take off your rucsac.

 Headbands (for men and women) in the warmer weeks keep your ears protected but limit overheating.
 Maybe it’s time to embrace the fat headband look!